DDA Art Activation & Other Programs

 Sculpture in the Square

 The Old Town Square’s sculpture on loan program rotates on an annual basis.
 This locally juried show brings a variety of contemporary sculptures into this beloved space.
-All sculptures are for sale providing support to these talented sculptors, while 10% is reinvested into the Sculpture in the Square program.
-A stipend is awarded to the People’s Choice winner.
-Votes were collected through a select few local businesses in Old Town Square.
-2020 voting will be electronic using a QR Code displayed on a podium in Old Town Square and via brochures distributed at Downtown businesses.
+All artists are provided a stipend and sculptures are for sale providing support to these talented sculptors, while 10% is reinvested into the Sculpture in the Square program.
+A stipend of $1,000 is awarded to the 2023 People’s Choice Winner selected by public vote.
+Stroll down to Old Town Square and choose your favorite!

 Little Free Public Library

 The Fort Collins Downtown Development Authority is home to a Little Free Library for Downtown visitors to share literature.
 When the library book supply is low, the DDA provides books as a kind gesture to the downtown crowds to enjoy their time in Old Town Square!
 It is registered on the Little Free Public Library World Map where it can be located by Charter #98164.